 Whether you come to Pen Park or the Gould (yes, we’ll have shows at both locations), things will look a little different than usual.
 We’ll be operating at a reduced capacity and selling all tickets in advance (no ticket sales at the door).
-Patrons, volunteers, and staff (except actors) will all wear masks.
-And at the Park, shows will be staged simply, with minimal actor movement and without traditional scenery–that’ll help us reduce onstage and backstage traffic.
+At the Park, shows will be staged simply, with minimal actor movement and without traditional scenery–that’ll help us reduce onstage and backstage traffic.
 And although we’ll still be performing Monday–Saturday, all shows will take place at 7:30 p.m.
 However, Naked Radio at the Gould Theater will have a start time of 7:00 p.m.

 The Fisherman’s DaughtersA Door County story by Door County playwright Katie Dahl, “The Fisherman’s Daughters” tells the story of two sisters in 1908 Fish Creek who must reckon with their differences when Wisconsin’s governor decides to turn their homestead into part of Peninsula State Park.
 Pre-pandemic, we had planned to produce this show in 2021.
 This stripped-down production will be a preview of the full production we’ll mount in the future.